simonmicro/Pritunl-Fake-API/README.md

 * This modification will also block any communication to the Pritunl servers - so no calling home :)
 * The `ultimate` mode is still a little bit buggy.
 This is caused by some hacky workarounds to get all features displayed (the server is already unlocked).
 Caused by this workaround some items are maybe shown instead o being hidden.
 If you find such thing - just inform me about it.
 * SSO will not work with this api version!
 As Pritunls own authentication servers handle the whole SSO stuff, track instance ids and verify users I won't implement this part for privacy concerns (and also this would need to be securly implemented and a database).
+* This api has also its own docker image.
+Take a look into the `docker` folder and enjoy!

 Have fun with your new premium/enterprise/ultimate Pritunl instance!